chucknewmanjr/Schema_Changes/README.md

 - And they validate schema changes.

 # Terms
 - **DDL** - Data Definition language statements typically start with CREATE, ALTER and DROP.
-These are the instructions that make changes the the structure and reutines in a database.
-Thay're also called schema changes.
+These are the instructions that make changes the the structure and routines in a database.
+They're also called schema changes.
 They don't start with SELECT, INSERT, UPDATE and DELETE.
 - **Schema** - The word schema has 2 meanings in the context of a database.
 It means both the structure of the database and a grouping of the objects in a database.
 For instance, the default schema is "dbo".
 The scripts in this repo create 2 more schemas named "SchemaChanges" and "SchemaValidation".
 Any CREATE, ALTER and DROP instructions executed on any of those schemas are considered schema changes.

 # Transact-SQL Scripts
 - **Schema-Change-Storage.sql** - Creates tables, procs and such for storing schema changes.
 It's typically executed in 1 database.
-But can be executed in multtiple.
+But can be executed in multiple.
 - **Schema-Change-Transmission.sql** - Creates a database level trigger that sends info for storage that's about the schema change.
 It also kicks off the validation process.
 - **Schema-Validation.sql** - Creates a table, procs and such for performing validations.
 - **Schema-Validation-Rules.sql** - Inserts the rules used for the validation process.